adatao219/Gen-AI-Hackathon/README.md

 ## Functionality:

 It's a service helping job seekers formulate a resume from raw description quickly.
-The user just input raw information they want to insert into the resume, and the service will generate the LaTeX code for their resume.
+The user just input raw information they want to put into the resume, and the service will refine and format their experiences with bullet points, then generate the LaTeX code for their resume.

+Please refer to the last section Examples for a sample raw input and the generated code.

 ![example resume](https://res.cloudinary.com/dvidz8bwi/image/upload/v1708207815/samples/readme_img_isjsiw.png)